GfellerLab/MixTCRviz/README.md

     * 3: Write all putatitive issues + cases that were corrected in the terminal

  - plot (default=TRUE)
-    * F: Do not write the pdf/png/jpg files with the motifs
+    * F: Do not build the motifs.
+This overrides plot.all.length=T and interactive.plots=T
-    * T: Write the pdf/png/jpg files with the motifs in output.path/
+    * T: Build the motifs

  - plot.cdr12.motif (default=FALSE)
     * F: Only show motifs for CDR3 of the most frequent length.